lulav/LRS_Documentation/docs_data_analysis_versioned_docs/version-v0.7.17/data_access/query_data.md

 Since rid is always > 0, the default `start` being equal 0 means no constraints.

 rid is always >= 0, so the default `start` = 0 means no constraints.
 To set the upper limit for rid, only `end` may be specified.
-For example, to get json-daat column 'data.x.x_1' of the topic 'B' with rid <= 15:
+For example, to get json-data column 'data.x.x_1' of the topic 'B' with rid <= 15:

 ```python
 >>> citros.topic('B').rid(end = 15).data('data.x.x_1')